rust-lang/rfcs/text/0000-optimise-attr.md

 reduces the ability to control optimisation even further.

 For applications such as embedded, it is critical, that they satisfy the size constraints.
 This means, that code must consciously pick one or the other optimisation level.
-However, since optimisation level is increasingly applied program-wide, options like `-Copt-level=3` or `-Copt-level=s` are less and less useful – it is no longer feasible (and never was feasible with cargo) to use the former one for code where performance matters and the latter everywhere else.
+Absence of a method to selectively optimise different parts of a program in different ways precludes users from utilising the hardware they have to the greatest degree.

-With a C toolchain this is fairly easy to achieve by compiling the relevant objects with different options.
-In Rust ecosystem, however, where this concept does not exist, an alternate solution is necessary.
+With a C toolchain selective optimisation is fairly easy to achieve by compiling the relevant codegen units (objects) with different options.
+In Rust ecosystem, where the concept of such units does not exist, an alternate solution is necessary.

-With `#[optimize(size)]` it is possible to annotate separate functions, so that they are optimized for size in a project otherwise optimized for speed (which is the default for `cargo --release`).
+With the `#[optimize]` attribute it is possible to annotate the optimisation level of separate items, so that they are optimized differently from the global optimisation option.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+## `#[optimize(size)]`

-Sometimes, optimisations are a tradeoff between execution time and the code size.
-Some optimisations, such as loop unrolling increase code size many times on average (compared to original function size).
+Sometimes, optimisations are a trade-off between execution time and the code size.
+Some optimisations, such as loop unrolling increase code size many times on average (compared to original function size) for marginal performance benefits.
+In case such optimisation is not desirable…

 ```rust
 #[optimize(size)]